ljw1004/vbspec/vb/statements.md

 1. First an instance of the method is created specific to that invocation.
 This instance includes a copy of all parameters and local variables of the method.
 2. Then all of its parameters are initialized to the supplied values, and all of its local variables to the default values of their types.
 3. In the case of a `Function`, an implicit local variable is also initialized called the *function return variable* whose name is the function's name, whose type is the return type of the function and whose initial value is the default of its type.
-4. The method instance's control point is then set at the first statement of the method body, and the method body immediately starts to execute from there (Section 10.1.4).
+4. The method instance's control point is then set at the first statement of the method body, and the method body immediately starts to execute from there (Section [Blocks and Labels](statements.md#blocks-and-labels)).

 When control flow exits the method body normally - through reaching the `End Function` or `End Sub` that mark its end, or through an explicit `Return` or `Exit` statement - control flow returns to the caller of the method instance.
 If there is a function return variable, the result of the invocation is the final value of this variable.